eonist/Babel/README.md

 Resources/fr.lproj/Localizable.strings
 ```

-### Obtain OpenAI api key:
+### Obtain OpenAI API Key

-To obtain an OpenAI API key, follow these steps:

-1. Go to the OpenAI platform website (platform.openai.com) and sign in or create an account if you don't have one
+Follow these steps to get your OpenAI API key:

+1. Visit [platform.openai.com](https://platform.openai.com) and log in or sign up.

-2. Once logged in, click on your profile icon in the top-right corner of the page and select "View API keys"
+2. Click on your profile icon in the top-right corner and select "View API keys".

-3. On the API keys page, click the "Create new secret key" button
+3. Click the "Create new secret key" button.

-4. Optionally, give your API key a name to help you remember its purpose
+4. (Optional) Name your API key for easy identification.

-5. Choose the appropriate permissions for the key (all, restricted, or read-only)
+5. Choose the desired permissions: all, restricted, or read-only.

-6. Click "Create secret key" to generate your new API ke
+6. Click "Create secret key" to generate your key.

-7. Copy the generated API key immediately and store it in a secure location, as you won't be able to view it again after closing the windo
+7. Copy and securely store your API key immediately, as it won't be shown again.

-Remember to set up a payment method in your account settings if you haven't already, as the API key won't work without a valid payment method on file It's also a good practice to use different keys for different applications to maintain better security and organization
+> **Note:** Ensure you've added a payment method in your account settings.
+It's recommended to use separate keys for different applications to enhance security.

-### Obtain Slack webhock
+### Obtain Slack Webhook

-To obtain a SLACK_WEBHOOK_URL, follow these steps:
+Follow these steps to get your SLACK_WEBHOOK_URL:

-1. Create a Slack App:
+1. **Create a Slack App:**
-   - Go to the Slack API website and click "Create New App"
+   - Visit the Slack API website and click "Create New App".
-   - Name your app and select the workspace where you want to use it
+   - Name your app and choose the workspace to use it in.

-2. Enable Incoming Webhooks:
+2. **Enable Incoming Webhooks:**
-   - In your app's dashboard, find the "Incoming Webhooks" section
+   - In the app dashboard, go to "Incoming Webhooks".
-   - Toggle the switch to activate Incoming Webhooks
+   - Toggle the switch to activate Incoming Webhooks.

-3. Add a New Webhook:
+3. **Add a Webhook:**
-   - Click "Add New Webhook to Workspace"
+   - Click "Add New Webhook to Workspace".
-   - Select the channel where you want the webhook to post messages
+   - Select the channel for the webhook to post messages.
-   - Authorize the webhook for your workspace
+   - Authorize the webhook for your workspace.

-4. Copy the Webhook URL:
+4. **Copy the Webhook URL:**
-   - After authorization, you'll see a unique Webhook URL generated for your app
+   - After authorization, a unique Webhook URL will be generated.
-   - This URL will look like: https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX
+   - It will look like: `https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`

-## Important Notes:
+> **Important Notes**
+>

-- Keep your webhook URL secret, as it contains sensitive information
+> - Keep your Webhook URL secret, as it contains sensitive information.
-- For GovSlack apps, use the `slack-gov.com` domain instead of `slack.com`
+> - For GovSlack apps, use the `slack-gov.com` domain instead of `slack.com`.
-- You can customize webhook settings and message formatting as needed
+> - Customize webhook settings and message formatting as needed.

 By following these steps, you'll have your SLACK_WEBHOOK_URL ready for integration with external services or applications.